liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 application.
 These libraries are usually necessary because they're invoked from classes you add in `ext-impl/src`.

-- `ext-service/src`: Contains classes that should be available to other plugins.
+- `ext-kernel/src`: Contains classes that should be available to other plugins.
 In advanced scenarios, this folder can be used to hold classes that overwrite classes from `portal-kernel.jar`.
 Service Builder puts services' interfaces here.

-- `ext-web/docroot`: Contains the web application's configuration files, including `WEB-INF/struts-config-ext.xml`, which allows you to customize Liferay's core struts classes.
+- `ext-web/docroot`: Contains the web application's configuration files, including `WEB-INF/struts-config-ext.xml`, which lets you customize Liferay's core struts classes.
 Note that for @product-ver@, there are very few entities left to override in the `struts-config.xml` file.
 Any JSPs that you're customizing also belong here.